CrackedLinks12/Pirate-Cookie-Logger/README.md

-# Iceify-Cookie-Logger
+# Pirate-Cookie-Logger

 **I Am not responsible for any malicious use of this program**

-Iceify Logger, free easy cookie log builder on github 🤯
+Pirate Logger, free easy cookie log builder on github 🤯
 # Discord Server

 https://discord.gg/VvH5PvbVCU (UPDATED INV)